 A picture can say a thousand words.
 Use images to motivate a response, build more pain, educate the prospect on your solution to their pain.
 Pictures of the outside of your buildings, your fleets of vehicles, or your staff typically are only good for re-enforcing brand & credibility, they are not big motivators to respond, so use them accordingly.

 If you don’t have an image of your own, look to your product or service vendors they often have image libraries they share with their customers.
 There is always the option to buy stock images; they typically can be purchased for less than $20

 6. How do I project credibility

-If possible, add a tracking element with a offer specific landing page, special phone number, coupon code for purchases, or have them bring the card in with them when they vist your location.
+If possible, add a tracking element with an offer-specific landing page, special phone number, coupon code for purchases, or have them bring the card in with them when they visit your location.
 Successful tracking will help you scratch out more budget for your next mailing campaign.